 - Improved customer satisfaction.
 This means consumers are happy with the support they receive while on the line with your reps.
 Customer satisfaction should be priority number one in all aspects of your consumer support strategy.

 It’s important to do your best to strike a balance between offering fast AND effective service to your callers.
 Optimal support is efficient without sacrificing efficacy.
-Here are a few best practices to follow to get your AHT down, while keeping your quality of service way, way up.
+Here are a few best practices to follow to reduce your AHT, while keeping your quality of service trending upwards.

-- Make sure your agents are trained effectively.
-They should be experts on your product, and fluent in compassion and empathy.
+1. Make sure your agents are trained effectively.
+In addition to your procedural basics, they should be experts on your product, and fluent in compassion and empathy.
 Reps that don’t know what they’re doing can be a huge detriment to your team, so you should first and foremost make sure your agents know what they’re doing and are ready for any situation.

-- Utilize knowledge management.
-Your reps should have easy access to the same self-service documents that your customers do.
+2. Utilize knowledge management.
+Your reps should have easy access to the same knowledge base and self-service documents that your customers do.
 Help articles not only provide powerful training tools and quick-reference guides, but they also allow your agents to better understand the perspective of their customers.

-- Monitor agent performance.
-If you want to stay on top of AHT and QC, pay attention to how your individual representatives are doing on the daily.
-Metrics such as longer hold times, a high volume of missed or declined calls, and abandonment of callers in queue can serve as warning signs and will let you know if someone needs a little extra help, or if your department as a whole needs an overhaul.
+3. Monitor agent performance.
+If you want to stay on top of AHT and QC, pay attention to how your individual representatives are doing on a daily basis.
+Be on the lookout for metrics like longer hold times, a high volume of missed or declined calls, and abandonment of callers in queue.
+These can serve as warning signs and will let you know if someone needs a little extra help, or if your department as a whole needs an overhaul.

-- Record calls to use in ongoing training.
-Theoretical scenarios are well and good as learning devices, but real-live customer interactions are the ultimate weapon in getting your agents prepped for any situation which may arise.
+4. Record calls to use in ongoing training.
+Theoretical scenarios work fine for learning devices, but real-live customer interactions are the ultimate weapon in getting your agents prepped for any situation which may arise.
 You can even provide reps with recordings of their own calls to demo their own potential to succeed, or indicate situations where they may have slipped.

-To see how Gladly can work for you, sign up for a free demo today.
+Want to see how Gladly can work for you?
+Sign up for a free demo today.